Get

 Image Credit: e-leet, Shutterstock

 It is recommended to try to give Baytril to your cat on an empty stomach, before food, or after hours of fasting.
 This helps increase the absorption of this medicine.
-However, if you notice that your cat looks nauseous or is vomiting after taking Baytril, you could mix it with a little bit of food to try to prevent this problem.
+However, if you notice that your cat looks nauseous or is vomiting after taking Baytril, you could mix it with a little bit of food to prevent this problem.

 If your cat vomits the medication, inform the veterinarian immediately so that you can be advised whether to give the medication again.